sonyjagatap/SpendingAnalyzer/README.md

 # SpendingAnalyzer
-Creating this project for training batch to pratice python scripting &amp; github
+Creating this project for training batch to pratice python scripting & github

 Added team mebers to the project